 Kids do stupid crap they see on TV.
 Did these kids see the movie?
 Who knows.
 They’re the right age for it though.
 I’m not saying this movie was the cause of the bullying, but it certainly doesn’t help anything.

 Looking for Peanut & Tree Nut Free Snacks?
-Both our Top 8 Allergy Free Safe Product List and our Gluten Free & Allergy Friendly Guide can be of service.
+Both the Top 8 Allergy Free Safe Product List and our Gluten Free & Allergy Friendly Guide can be of service.

 This Was Mean, Senseless, and Wrong